-I would agree with that, and I think overwhelming numbers of them are nonetheless -whatever their feelings about our staying in Iraq -- grateful that we helped them to remove a terrible dictator.
+MR. WOLFOWITZ: I would agree with that.
+And I think overwhelming numbers of them are, nonetheless, whatever their feelings about our staying in Iraq, grateful that we helped them to remove a terrible dictator.

-Let me ask a question about sovereignty which you have both noted -- a couple of pieces.

-One, what is the role -- what will be the role -- of the Department of Defense come July 1st?

-And the second part of that is: What in fact, and I see your charts here, but what in fact is the power of this new government yet to be determined, undefined, we don't know who they are, as to security?
+SEN. HAGEL: Let me ask a question about sovereignty, which you have both noted; a couple of pieces.
+One, what is the role -- what will be the role of the Department of Defense come July 1st?
+And the second part of that is, is what in fact -- and I see your charts here.
+But what in fact is the power of this new government -- yet to be determined, undefined, we don't know who they are -- as to security?

-I see in the Washington Post this morning the good friend of the Defense Department, Ahmed Chalabi, who is a Iraqi Governing Council member, says Iraqi government must have exclusive and complete control over the army and all security services of Iraq come July 1st.
+I see in The Washington Post this morning the good friend of the Defense Department, Ahmed Chalabi, who is an Iraqi Governing Council member, says the Iraqi government must have exclusive and complete control over the army and all security services of Iraq come July 1st.
 So if you would both handle each of those parts.

-Secretary Armitage?
+Secretary Armitage.
 Thank you.

-Yes, Senator, thank you.
+MR. ARMITAGE: Yes, Senator.
+Thank you.

-Iraqi forces will work for an Iraqi general who -- in the army, the military -- who will work for the ministry of defense.
-They will work in partnership -- partnership -- with coalition forces under, in the unity of command theory, a U.S. general.
+Iraqi forces will work for an Iraqi general who will work -- in the army, the military -- who will work for the Ministry of Defense.
+They will work in partnership -- partnership -- with coalition forces, under the unity of command theory a U.S. general.

-The real question that you're asking is: Can they opt out of an operation if they don't want to or something of that nature?
+The real question that you're asking is -- such as can they opt out of an operation if they don't want to or something of that nature?
 And the answer to that has to be yes.
 But if I may, this is not very unusual to us.

-If you can think back to a fellow you all know by the name of Wes Clark; he in Kosovo when told the Russians were heading for the Kosovo airport, he told his British counterpart who worked for him to go stop them.
-The British said, "No, I think I'll check with headquarters for guidance on that issue."
-And he didn't do it.

-So there will be a lot of management -- sort of alliance, coalition, partnership management as we go forward.
-But they are sovereign and they will be in charge of their forces.
+If you can think back to a fellow you all know by the name of Wes Clark, he in Kosovo, when told the Russians were heading for the Kosovo airport, he told his British counterpart who worked for him to go stop them.
+The British said no, I think I'll check with headquarters for guidance on that issue, and he didn't do it.
+So there will be a lot of management, sort of alliance -- coalition partnership management as we go forward, but they are sovereign and they will be in charge of their forces.

-Secretary Wolfowitz?
+Secretary Wolfowitz.

-I agree exactly with what Rich just said.
+MR. WOLFOWITZ: I agree exactly with what Rich just said.

-OK, well that makes it easy.
+SEN. HAGEL: Okay.
+Well, that makes it easy.
 Thank you.

-Mr. Chairman?
+Mr. Chairman, thank you.

-Thank you very much, Senator Hagel.
+SEN. LUGAR: Thank you very much, Senator Hagel.